-The scenario modelling reported herein has been used to create an updated estimate of the plan limit for the Gwydir valley regulated river water source.
+The scenario modelling reported herein has been used to create an updated estimate of the plan limit for the Macquarie and Cudgegong Rivers regulated water sources.
 It has also been used to determine floodplain harvesting entitlements.
-Evaluation of results shows that the proposed entitlements and
+Evaluation of results shows that the proposed entitlements and account management rules can equitably manage floodplain harvesting such that total diversions are not affected, and could be managed within the plan limit should future growth in water use be required.